Learn how to crochet a half granny square triangle with these two easy tutorials.

 To crochet a half granny square in multiple colors, the pattern is essentially the same as for a granny triangle in one solid color.

-However, there is one main advantage in changing color at every single row, and that is that you can always crochet on the right side of your work!
+However, there is one main advantage to changing color at every single row, and that is that you can always crochet on the right side of your work!

 Anyhow, I thought it might interesting to see how to crochet the half granny square n multiple colors by working always on the right side.